Sewing Perfect Matchpoints on Intersecting Seams

 It seems so straightforward – lining up and stitching intersecting seamlines (or plaids or stripes) so that they match perfectly.
-Sometimes it's a very visible intersection, but, as even the most experienced sewers know, there are all sorts of variables to make it tricky: the pressure of the presser foot can throw things off, the slipperiness of the fabric, and sometimes things just shift.
-Susan Khalje has a couple of methods to help you out.
+And sometimes it’s a very visible intersection – back and front shoulder princess seams come to mind.
+But, as even the most experienced sewers know, there are all sorts of variables to make it tricky: the pressure of the presser foot can throw things off, the slipperiness of the fabric, and sometimes things just shift.
+They just do.
+But, I’ve got a couple of methods to help you out.